SelviAr/SQLforTesters/README.md

 -- Get all the customer' who's age older than 36 or the female customers SELECT * FROM Customers WHERE age > 36 OR Sex = 'F'		--OR Condition

+-- Use AND and OR
+SELECT * FROM Customers WHERE (age > 36 OR Sex = 'F') AND FirstName = 'Mike'	--AND OR Condition

 -- Get all the customer who's age is 20 or 30 or 40
 SELECT * FROM Customers WHERE Age IN (20, 30, 40)		-- IN Condition

 -- Get all the customer who's age is not 20 or 30 or 40 SELECT * FROM Customers WHERE Age NOT IN (20, 30, 40)	-- NOT IN Condition

+-- Get all the customers who's age between 29 and 40 SELECT *
+FROM Customers
+WHERE Age BETWEEN 29 AND 40

 --Get all aweome user
 SELECT * FROM Customers WHERE ActiveUser = 1